Powder Ridge Rock Festival: Lawsuit

 Powder Ridge was anticipated to be a significant historical music event, similar to the previous year's Woodstock festival.
 In the year following Woodstock, however, the reputation of music festivals associated with the hippie movement had become increasingly negative following the Altamont festival and went into "a long spiral of decline".
 Thirty of the forty-eight major festivals planned for 1970 were cancelled, usually due to swiftly materializing local opposition.
 Powder Ridge, however, made national news because of the arrival of tens of thousands of ticketholders despite the event's cancellation.
 The New York Times followed its progress in about thirty articles before, during, and after the event.

-Middlefield residents, worried about the impact of the crowd on their small town, received an injunction against the festival just days before it began.
+Middlefield residents, worried about the impact of the crowd on their small town, obtained an injunction against the festival just days before it began.

 When the owner of the ski resort tried to contact the promoters to tell them of the injunction, they could not be found.